On The Importance Of Leader Imperfection

 Here are a few tips for embracing your leadership imperfection.

-Let Go: What tasks are you holding on to because you’re convinced that others won’t do them as well as you do?
+What tasks are you holding on to because you’re convinced that others won’t do them as well as you do?
 Perfectionists make great micromanagers.
 But micromanagers don’t make great leaders.
-Let go of tasks that others deserve the chance of doing.
+Let go of tasks that others deserve the chance to do.

-Reward Smart Mistakes: Value imperfection in the people you lead.
-When they make non-habitual mistakes, especially mistakes that key the business on to a new business insight, always high-five the mistake-maker.
+Value imperfection in the people you lead.
+When they make non-habitual mistakes, especially mistakes that key the business on to new business insight, always high-five the mistake-maker.

 You Might Also Like…